PsuAstro528/lab7-start/README.md

 2. Once the job completes, inspect the output files to make sure it performed as expected.
 Did the job actually run on multiple nodes?
 Or were all the assigned cores on a single node?

-3. TODO UPDATE
-Create a new Slurm script named 'ex2_1node.slurm' based on [ex2.slurm](ex2.slurm).
-Change the line beginning '#PBS -l nodes' so that instead of running on four processor cores that might be on different nodes, the job will run on four processor cores all on a single node.
+3. Create a new Slurm script named 'ex2_1node.slurm' based on combining elements of [ex1_parallel_1node.slurm](ex1_parallel_1node.slurm) and [ex2.slurm](ex2.slurm).
+Change the lines with SBATCH options '--nodes', '--ntasks-per-node' and '--ntasks' so that instead of running on four processor cores that might be on different nodes, the job will run on four processor cores all on a single node.
 Submit this job, and make a note of the time you submit the job.

-#SBATCH --cpus-per-task=4
-#SBATCH --nodes=1

 4. Once the job completes, inspect the output files to make sure it performed as expected.